CS449/649 S24 Human-Computer Interaction

 Course communication

-• Piazza: Q & A, announcements, discussion, etc. Link
+• Piazza: Q & A, announcements, discussion, etc. All students should sign up by themselves using the link provided on the MS Teams channel.
+Link

-• MS Teams: Access to lecture slides and videos, deliverable submission, file storage, private chat with teammates, TAs, and the instructor, etc. Download
+• MS Teams: Access to lecture slides and videos, deliverable submission, file storage, private chat with teammates, TAs, and the instructor, etc. All students should be automatically added to the course MS Teams workspace within the first week of the term.
+Download

 • Zoom: Live communication in necessary remote scenarios, such as user interviews, team meetings.
 Download